HILLMAN CAR CLUB

 LBC – Little British Car, such as the Hillman Minx or Hillman Imp.

 LRP – Lead Replacement Petrol.
-The various oil companies mix their preferred substitute for tetra-ethyl lead with ULP.
-Some car owners have experienced overheating, even to the point of serious engine damage.
-A popular alternative is to simply fill up with ULP (or premium unleaded) and add a lead substitute concentrate or
+When the sale of leaded petrol was withdrawn in the early 2000s, the various oil companies mixed their preferred substitute for tetra-ethyl lead with ULP.
+Some car owners experienced overheating, even to the point of serious engine damage.
+A popular alternative was to simply fill up with ULP (or premium unleaded) and add a lead substitute concentrate or

 Morey's Upper Cylinder Lubricant.